 You won't be able to make a profit until you beat chapter 8 of the game i.e. half way through the World Tree dungeon when you can sell Salvager Spirit sets for 120.2K each.

 Farming Legendary Core Crystals

 Most of the rare blades come from bonding with core crystals and as you may know, there are 3 types available to bond with - common, rare and legendary.
 Legendary's supposed to have the best rate of obtaining rare blades but I found that most of mine actually came from rare ones.

-However, since you still have to farm to get rare cores anyway, you might as well get some legendary ones along the way.
+However, since you still have to farm to get rare cores anyway, you might as well get some legendary ones along the way - the extra XP can come in handy later even if you're maxed at level 99.
 The best unique monster I found for this is the Vampiric Bride Marion in Kingdom of Uraya, Head area.

 You'll find a landmark "Cataracts of Rujah" there.
 The giant insect seems to have defence so high it doesn't go down easily even if you're maxed at level 99 and also drops gold chips which you can use to mod weapons to bump up the drop rates.